 But it might be worth thinking if you want to spend some extra money and live onsite.
 This way you get to know the others more and save time.
 Those who stayed at Orion got to know the other customers and yogis better as well.
 I didn’t because I was always coming and going.
 But I am not super chatty with strangers anyway so it might also have something to do with one’s personality.

 It took me 15 minutes to get to Orion which is not that long but when our breaks were about 2-2,5 hours it didn’t leave much time to stay at home.
-And then of course you need to clean, cook, feed the dogs, do your laundry etc. Didn’t leave much extra time at all.
+And then, of course, you need to clean, cook, feed the dogs, do your laundry etc. Didn’t leave much extra time at all.
 I was constantly rushing from one place to another which I actually hate.
 I need my own time.
 During the course there really isn’t.
-Saturdays we did have off but that was usually the day when you needed to do all the things you had been procrastinating during the week.
-After the “maintenance” work you had only half a day left.

 On a positive note, if you have your own house, you have your privacy.
 If you live in a dorm you need to consider the others as well.
 I, for example, tend to postpone my bedtime quite often and I also love listening to music.
 And while cooking does take some time, kitchen is a privilege.
 You can store your food in the fridge or make yourself a cuppa whenever you wish.
 I made myself a chia pudding or raw porridge almost every night before going to bed and took it with me in the morning.
 This is a healthy brekkie but also cost-effective.